Fire and rescue services

 Facebook: Australia in Canada

-Contact the Australian Consulate-General in Toronto if you're in the Greater Toronto Area (the south-western corner of Ontario below Kingston).
+Contact the Australian Consulate-General in Toronto if you're in the Greater Toronto Area (GTA) or (the southwestern corner of Ontario below Kingston).

 Australian Consulate General, Toronto